DDR-Khat/echest-anywhere/README.md

-# Fabric Example Mod
+# Ender Chest Anywhere

-## Setup
+## How

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up-a-development-environment) that relates to the IDE that you are using.
+Use the new /echest command to open your Ender Chest.

 ## License